emdgroup-liquid/liquid/src/liquid/global/styles/fonts/index.md

 # Fonts

-Liquid uses two distinct families for display and body fonts: MFont for display and Lato for body.
+Liquid uses two distinct font families for display and body fonts: _Lato_ is used as the body font as well as the `h*` and `xh*` display font, while the _MFont_ is used as the `b*` and `xb*` display font

-Font loading is taken care of by /dist/build/liquid.css
+Font loading is taken care of by Liquid's global CSS, so there's no work to do on your side, except for loading the required CSS file.
+Please refer to our documentation on [importing stylesheets](http://localhost:8080/#import-stylesheets) from Liquid.

+For more information on display fonts, take a look at the documentation for the [`ld-heading`](/liquid/components/ld-heading/) component.

+Please also have a look at the documentation on [Typography](/liquid/global/typography/) for general usage recommendations.